lbstoller/my-profile/README.md

 your push URL into the **URL** form field, leave everything else as is, and click on the **Save** button at the bottom of the form.

+### Caveats

+* At the moment, the repository clones on nodes in your experiments are not automatially updated after Cloudlab is informed of a repository update.
+This is a future TODO item.